-As the weather changes and we begin to spend more time outdoors, many of us start to notice all the pollen and dust in the air.
+As the weather changes and we spend more time outdoors, many of us start to notice all the pollen and dust in the air.
 For people with allergies, this can be a nightmare.
 One way to help combat those airborne particles is by using an air filter in your home.
 Here are a few helpful tips for your home air filter.

 How Often To Replace An Air Filter